Martin Kok: Blogging

 He started a crime blog called "Vlinderscrime" (vlinder being the Dutch word for "butterfly") in February 2015.
 He had many contacts in the criminal world, both in and outside of jail.
 He reported on criminals from many backgrounds, often giving full names, instead of the Dutch media tradition of given name and initial.

 He enjoyed his newfound fame and would often taunt other criminals.
 He was sponsored by and ran adverts for MPC, a company that provided encrypted phones to criminals.

 Assassination attempts

 Someone tried to shoot him while he was at home in 2015 but failed, leaving bullet holes in his car.
 In 2016 an explosive device was found under his car.

-Murder
+Death

 On 8 December 2016 he was walking with another man in Amsterdam when CCTV showed someone running up behind him outside the Citizen M hotel and pointing a gun at him.
 It is not clear if the gun jammed or if the shooter lost nerve.
 The target seemed to be unaware of the attempt on his life.
 Later that evening, outside a sex club in Laren, a second attempt was made, which succeeded.

 He was buried in Vredenhof Cemetery.